replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/06-completing-the-install/assignment.md

 * **User OAuth Token**: `xoxp-notavalidtoken`
 * **Bot User Auth Token**: `xoxb-notavalidtoken`

-Note that we prefixed the two tokens with the prefix used by actual Slack tokens.
-We needed to do this to pass the validation set set up for the form.
+Note that we prefixed the two tokens.
+Those are the prefixes used by actual Slack tokens.
+We needed to do this to pass the validation on those fields.

 Click "Continue" to move to the next steps and run our preflight checks.
-Preflight checks run after your customer specifies their configuration so that you can use it as part of your checks.
+Preflight checks run after your customer specifies their configuration so that you can use the configuration values as part of your checks.

 ### Running Preflight Checks

 The Admin Console will run preflight checks it finds in the release.
-Preflight checks are YAML object processed by the Admin Console to ensure that your customer has met the prerequisites to successfully install your application.
+Preflight checks are resource processed by the Admin Console to ensure that your customer has met the prerequisites to successfully install your application.
 They can be included as standard manifests within the Embeddded Cluster release or as secrets within your application's Helm chart.

 We strongly recommend including them in your Helm chart so that they can be used regardless of installation method.
 See [Avoiding Installation Pitfalls](https://play.instruqt.com/manage/replicated/tracks/avoiding-installation-pitfalls) for more details on writing preflight checks and including them in your application.